-Run by our expert partners the Rise Foundation, the schools program empowers students to be ready to face what life will throw at them and gives them the tools to recognise mental health signs in themselves and their friends.
-The team at Rise Foundation have been running school focused sessions for years and talk WITH students rather than TO them to ensure the content is highly relatable and easy to use.
+The schools program empowers students to be ready to face what life will throw at them and gives them the tools to recognise mental health signs in themselves and their friends.
+The team will talk WITH students rather than TO them to ensure the content is highly relatable and easy to digest.

 - Provide a clear overview of what mental illness is.

 - Changes to watch out for in yourself and loved ones (signs and symptoms of common mental health issues.)

 - Ways to approach loved ones you are concerned for.

 - Practical strategies to stay on the positive side of the mental health spectrum.

 - Workshops can also be tailored to focus on specific challenges your school may be experiencing.